LOPEZ, Mario Ivan

 My research focuses have been on the increasing transnational flow of nurses and care workers from the Asia Pacific region to others in response to the demand for care workers and nurses for rapidly aging societies.
 In particular, I have been working on a comparative project comparing regional nursing systems as part of an effort to provide a policy response to reformulating the Japanese government’s current mechanism for accepting nurses and care givers from Southeast Asia.
 This has worked toward offering policy suggestions to Japanese ministries involved in managing care-workers and nurses accepted from the Philippines, Indonesia and other nations.
 In order to provide examples for creating a more flexible inter-regional “win-win” scheme in managing the flows of skilled labor, I have focused on Europe’s infrastructure for circulating skilled migrant labor on three levels.
 1. On countries which are E.U. members and allow for the free movement of labor.
 2. On countries which are in the E.U. but place restrictions depending on the political and market needs for skilled labor.
 3. On countries which are outside of the E.U. but free to accept and send skilled labor both within the region and accept from outside of it.

-Ultimately, based on observations of the regulatory mechanisms in place in the E.U., along with other research members, I hope to provide specific suggestions for the consideration of an ASEAN + Japan mechanism; one that can flexibly respond to the labor market’s needs for highly skilled clinical labor that is attuned to the current political and social conditions of Japan and the sending and receiving nations.
+Ultimately, based on observations of the regulatory mechanisms in place in the E.U., along with other research members, I hope to provide specific suggestions for the consideration of an ASEAN + Japan mechanism; one that can flexibly respond to the labor market’s needs for highly skilled health care personnel attuned to the current political and social conditions of Japan and the sending and receiving nations.